This Day In Writing History

 The film earned several Academy Award nominations.
 The famous line where one of the hillbillies tells Bobby to "squeal like a pig" was not in the novel.
 It had been conceived by Ned Beatty while he was improvising the scene with Bill McKinney, who played the hillbilly.
 The movie was also famous for turning the instrumental piece Dueling Banjos into a horror theme.

 James Dickey's two other novels were Alnilam (1987) and To The White Sea (1994).
-Alnilam was a 682-page epic novel set during World War 2.
+Alnilam was a 682-page epic novel set during World War II.

 It's 1943, and Frank Cahill, a middle-aged man who lost his sight to diabetes, gets a chance to go up in an Air Corps training plane.
-Later, Cahill learns that his son Joel, an Air Force cadet whom he never knew, (he and his wife separated when she was pregnant) crashed his plane while flying over a brush fire.
+Later, Cahill learns that his son Joel, an Air Force cadet whom he never knew, crashed his plane while flying over a brush fire.
 His body wasn't found, but he's presumed dead.

 Cahill goes to Joel's base and talks to officials and his son's fellow cadets.
 Joel's flying experience was legendary, and he was the leader of Alnilam - a secret group of cadets who were into mysticism.
 Skeptical, Cahill nonetheless plunges himself into the mystery of his son's life, disappearance, and alleged death in a plane crash.